A pharmacist reviews medication with a student pharmacist.

 The Experiential Education Program offers practice-based courses that help you apply what you’ve learned in the classroom to real-life pharmacy practice.
 You’ll work closely with experienced preceptors in various settings such as patient care clinics, hospitals, community pharmacies, and primary care centers.
 This hands-on experience will help you build confidence and develop essential patient-care skills for your future career.

-You will participate in experiential education during your 2nd and 4th years of the PharmD program.
+You will participate in experiential education during your second and fourth years of the PharmD program.
 These experiences can take place anywhere in the province.

 Attendance and absences